 About Me

 I’m a systems librarian at CUNY, which means I spend my days thinking about library platforms and the people who use them.
-I’ve been in CUNY libraries since 2008—my entire adult life, essentially.
+I’ve been in CUNY libraries since 2008—essentially my entire adult life.

-I grew up online.
-I had Geocities pages, ran fansites (‘N Sync, Linkin Park, the usual), got hosted on friends’ sites on .org and .nu domains, ran my own Greymatter-powered blog, and for a brief moment self-hosted on a box in my bedroom.
-I went into Computer Science, which led me to Library & Information Science, which led me to systems librarianship.
-It all connects.
+Like a lot of people my age who ended up in tech work, I grew up online.
+I had Geocities pages, ran fansites (‘N Sync, Linkin Park, the works), got hosted on friends’ sites on .nu domains, and ran a Greymatter-powered blog.
+For a brief time, I even self-hosted a site on a box in my bedroom.

-Outside of work I knit (started in library school and never stopped), ride my bike when I remember to, and cook vegan food.
+Outside of work, I knit (started in library school and never stopped), cook vegan food, and ride my bike.
 I live in Philadelphia with my partner, kid, and cat, though I work in New York City.
-I fold laundry with more care than most things deserve—a habit from working at a laundromat in high school.
+I also fold laundry with more care than most things deserve—a habit from working at a laundromat in high school.

 I’m trying to read more and watch less TV.
 It’s a work in progress.